jiva/podge/README.md

 podge
 =====

-IRC bot with hodgepodge of features.
+IRC bot with a hodgepodge of features.